JstnMcBrd/delphi-ai/README.md

 ## Development

 When creating a merge request, your changes must pass linting, building, and unit tests.
 These checks are run automatically by GitHub.
 You can run them manually using `npm run lint`, `npm run build`, and `npm test`.

+GitHub will also periodically run a test to confirm the Delphi AI is still working.
+You can run this test manually with `npm run test-api`.

 This project abides by [Semantic Versioning](https://semver.org/).
 To see a list of changes for each update, check the description of [releases on GitHub](https://github.com/JstnMcBrd/delphi-ai/releases).